 Once we have established the appropriate plan of action, our clients work one on one with a staff member in order to best determine what course of treatment would benefit them most.
 Next, treatment begins.
 We offer a plethora of treatment options and modalities in order to ensure that each one of our clients receives the care that they deserve.

 We are proud to offer PHP (partial hospitalization program), IOP (intensive outpatient program) and OP (outpatient programming) options.
-Regardless of one’s individual situation, we can fit their lifestyle.
+Regardless of one’s individual situation or trauma, we can fit their lifestyle.
 Additionally, we offer a number of services and resources to our clients including:

 By offering multiple pathways to wellness, we help to maximize the success of our clients.
 As such, this will ensure they receive all the means necessary to achieve full and lasting recovery.